liferay/liferay-docs/discover/portal/articles/130-forms/05-element-sets.markdown

 right place.
 We call them Element Sets in the Liferay Forms application because these sets include more than just fields: they include the layout and configuration of the fields as well.
-In the future, additional styling elements will be available here, too. <!--Is this true?-->.
+In the future, additional styling elements will be available here, too.

-Element sets are more like composable Form fragments, or reusable Form blocks.
+Element sets are more like composable Form fragments or reusable Form blocks.

 Sometimes you might be able to create an entire form by composing existing Element Sets.
 Your colleagues might call you lazy, but we'd call you